Jerry086/CalculatorSheet/BugReports.md

 # Bug 6 Long user name overflow the cell
 The bug is fixed by limiting user name's length to 1 - 12 characters and only consists of alphanumeric characters.
 ## Fix status: Fixed

+# Bug 7 Can access url without login

+##  Ticket

+Users can access spreadsheet pages directly via url without setting a username.
+Spreadsheet page should redirect users to login page if username is not set.

+## User Story

+As a user I should not be able to access the spreadsheet page without being logged in/having a username.
+Even though the lack of a password system means this is not a security issue right now - it can still mean I'm unable to change things yet don't see a way to login on the page itself.